-There are a ton of note taking programs available from the very simple yet useful note jotters such as Sticky Notes type notes management to that of the very heavy-duty, capture any kind of information to the note manager.
-For the purposes of this article we will be looking at solely the information managers.
+There are a ton of note taking programs available from the very simple yet useful note jotters such as Sticky Notes to that of the very heavy-duty, capture any kind of information referred to as information management systems to just basic note taking.
+For the purposes of this article we will be looking at the powerful information management systems.
 In fact, only four powerhouse information managers will be reviewed all of these in the top tier.

 More specifically, we will be considering Evernote which resides at the top of food chain and those that are equal to or better than Evernote.
 One requirement for inclusion in this analysis is they all must be cross platform or more specifically Mac and Android.
 However, one system is an Apple Only system but because of its power as an information manager, DEVONthink has been included.
 It is however postulated that due to this serious limitation its long term viability must be question marked.